Nobody’s perfect. We hear that statement all the time….but we act like we don’t believe it.

 Take me, for instance.
 You haven’t seen my kitchen floor when it crunches, or the girls’ room when you can’t see the floor.
 You don’t know the struggles I’ve had with thoughts of despair and discouragement, or the times I thought I couldn’t take one more minute of homeschooling.

-I eat sweet boxed cereal, use powdered creamer in my coffee and like frozen pizza.
-Sometimes I wear my fuzzy purple robe until late in the morning.
-My shower needs a scrubbing and there are two loads of clean laundry sitting in baskets in the den even as we speak.
+I sometimes eat sweet boxed cereal, use powdered creamer in my coffee and like frozen pizza.
+Sometimes I wear my fuzzy green robe until late in the morning.
+My shower needs a scrubbing and there are two baskets of clean laundry sitting in the laundry room even as we speak.